znanfelt/autonomous-software-factory-design/README.md

+# **An Architectural Framework for Autonomous Software Development via Multi-Agent Systems**

 - [**An Architectural Framework for Autonomous Software Development via Multi-Agent Systems**](#an-architectural-framework-for-autonomous-software-development-via-multi-agent-systems)
   - [**I. Introduction: The Dawn of Autonomous Software Development**](#i-introduction-the-dawn-of-autonomous-software-development)
     - [**A. The Paradigm Shift in SDLC**](#a-the-paradigm-shift-in-sdlc)